lando/lando/docs/config/platformsh.md

 Of course, it is always preferrable to just use `PLATFORM_RELATIONSHIPS` for all your internal connections anyway.

-## Pulling relationships and mounts
+## Pulling and pushing relationships and mounts

-Lando also provides a _currently rudimentary_ wrapper command called `lando pull` that you can use to import data and download files from your remote platform.sh site.
+Lando also provides _currently rudimentary_ wrapper commands called `lando pull` and `lando push`.

+With `lando pull` you can import data and download files from your remote platform.sh site.
+With `lando push` you can do the opposite, export data or upload files to your remote platform.sh site.

 ```bash
 lando pull